charles-uno/charles-uno.github.io/_drafts/2018-10-13-scotus-senate.md

 description: "The Senate is America's aristocracy.
 The judges they choose will always undervalue civil rights."
 ---

+America's framers created the House of Representatives to give the people a voice in the federal government.
+Seats in the House are proportional to population, and representatives are elected frequently, to ensure accountability to the electorate.
+That said, the framers didn't show much confidence in the ability of the House to govern responsibly.
+Madison wrote in the Federalist Papers [#62](http://www.constitution.org/fed/federa62.htm) and [#63](http://www.constitution.org/fed/federa63.htm) that such a body would be unstable due to the electorate's "sudden and violent passions."

+The Senate was presented as a stabilizing force.
+Unlike representatives, senators we're to be professional politicians, insulated from the electorate by indirect[^20] and infrequent elections.
+More than one framer considered that the Senate might resemble a hereditary aristocracy.
+Dickinson suggested that senators be "[distinguished for their rank in life and their weight of property](https://en.wikipedia.org/wiki/History_of_the_United_States_Senate#cite_note-3)."
+Madison wrote in Federalist #63 that, because the Senate couldn't enact laws on its own, at least it would not become a *tyrannical* aristocracy.

+[^20]: Senators have been directly elected since the 17th Amendment in 1913.
+They are still insulated from electorate by six-year terms.
+In fact, senators now serve [longer](https://www.ifweassume.com/2015/01/how-long-do-senators-actually-serve.html) on average than they did before the 17th Amendment.

+Two centuries later, the Senate still has an aristocratic feel to it.
+Compared to the House, it's is half as diverse and twice as wealthy[^21].
+The average post-WWII senator serves for [12 years](https://www.ifweassume.com/2015/01/how-long-do-senators-actually-serve.html).
+Five currently-serving senators have been in office for over [30 years](https://en.wikipedia.org/wiki/Seniority_in_the_United_States_Senate).

+[^21]: The Senate is [10% nonwhite](http://www.pewresearch.org/fact-tank/2017/01/24/115th-congress-sets-new-high-for-racial-ethnic-diversity/), compared to 22% for the House and [38%](https://en.wikipedia.org/wiki/Demography_of_the_United_States) for the US overall.
+The median senator's net worth is [about $1M](https://www.rollcall.com/news/hawkings/congress-richer-ever-mostly-top), compared to $400k for the median representative in the House.

+As a stable body of professional politicians, the Senate is well-equipped to navigate conflicts between states, or ratify international treaties.
+These roles were laid out by America's framers.
+By the same token, the Senate is uniquely unsuited to the consideration of civil rights.
+When judging the complaints of the powerless against the abuses of the powerful, a body of aristocrats cannot be impartial.
+The Senate's track record on civil rights is predictably appaling:

+- During Jim Crow, local authorities would often turn a blind eye to the lynching of African Americans.
+The House passed a [bill](https://en.wikipedia.org/wiki/Dyer_Anti-Lynching_Bill) to make lynching a federal crime, but it was killed in the Senate.
+- In 1946, the House passed a bill abolishing the poll tax for federal elections.
+It was [halted in the Senate](https://library.cqpress.com/cqalmanac/document.php?id=cqal46-1411331).
+Poll taxes continued to disenfranchise poor (especially Black) voters in the South until the [24th Amendment](https://en.wikipedia.org/wiki/Twenty-fourth_Amendment_to_the_United_States_Constitution) eighteen years later.
+- Sen Thurmond spoke for over 24 hours straight to filibuster the [Civil Rights Act of 1957](https://en.wikipedia.org/wiki/Civil_Rights_Act_of_1957).
+This is the longest filibuster in US history.
+- The Civil Rights Act of 1964, which prohibits racial segregation in schools, education, and voting, was filibustered for two months in the Senate.
+The filibuster was ultimately broken by weakening the bill.

+In the framers' time, the courts were not a vehicle of civil rights.
+Slavery was a divisive issue, but it was addressed through the lens of states rights rather than individual rights[^22].

+...

+The Civil War and [Reconstruction Amendments](https://en.wikipedia.org/wiki/Reconstruction_Amendments) turned that understanding on its head.

+...

+[^22]: See, for example, the [Missouri Compromise](https://en.wikipedia.org/wiki/Missouri_Compromise) os 1820 and the [Kansas-Nebraska Act](https://en.wikipedia.org/wiki/Kansas–Nebraska_Act) of 1854.

+was passed in 1854 to soothe the tensions between slave states and free states.

+The first big change was Marbury v Madison (1803), which laid out federal courts' ability to strike down unconstitutional executive orders and acts of Congress.
+Then, the Civil War and reconstruction amendments established the responsibility of the federal government to secure the civil rights of Americans, even if their state would rather see them disenfranchised.
+By the end of the 19th Century, the SCOTUS had become deeply involved in civil rights

+- [Civil Rights Act of 1875](https://en.wikipedia.org/wiki/Civil_Rights_Act_of_1875) -- SCOTUS struck it down
+- "such an institution may be sometimes necessary as a defense to the people against their own temporary errors and delusions" [Federalist #63](http://www.constitution.org/fed/federa63.htm)
+-

+---

+---

+---

 The following are generally agreed to be the worst SCOTUS[^1] decisions of all time:

 - In [Dred Scott v Sandford](https://en.wikipedia.org/wiki/Dred_Scott_v._Sandford) (1857), SCOTUS voted 7-2 that persons of African descent cannot be US citizens, and thus have no standing to sue in federal court.
 This decision disenfranchised the [half-million](https://www.encyclopedia.com/history/encyclopedias-almanacs-transcripts-and-maps/free-blacks-1619-1860) free Blacks living in the US at the time.